javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-devtools/article.md

 # Developer console

-Code is prone to errors.
+A code is prone to errors.
 You are quite likely to have errors...
-Oh, what am I'm talking about?
+Oh, what am I talking about?
 You are *absolutely* going to make errors, at least if you're a human, not a [robot](https://en.wikipedia.org/wiki/Bender_(Futurama)).

 But in the browser, a user doesn't see the errors by default.
 So, if something goes wrong in the script, we won't see what's broken and can't fix it.